What A Coach Will Give You That No AI Plan Or App Ever Can

 It never even questioned your plan

 When you ask an AI to write you a training plan, it just does it.
 It never stops to ask whether the race you have in mind is actually the right one for where you are right now.
 It won't tell you that the distance you've chosen is too ambitious for your current fitness, or that the timeframe you've given it isn't realistic for your level of skill and experience.
+It never took into account your injury history or work schedule.
 It simply builds the plan you asked for, tells you what you want to hear, and sends you on your way.
 A real coach does the opposite.
 Before anything else, they ask the questions that matter.

 Is this race right for you?